 Signs are collected by carefully selecting an adventure from the board (six randomly drawn out of 48) and then rolling the dice to fulfill the requirements: a certain number and combination of symbols on the dice you’ve got to throw.

-The game is luck-dependant, but not entirely, since there are items and spells you will collect during the game that can give you better odds at rolling: use more dice, lockdown certain die, add to the rolled value, switch certain symbols with others, etc.
+The game is luck-dependent, but not entirely, since there are items and spells you will collect during the game that can give you better odds at rolling: use more dice, lockdown certain dice, add to the rolled value, switch certain symbols with others, etc.

 A lot of fun for the whole family